-Salmonella caused about 1 million.
-Campylobacter and clostridium perfringens each caused about 800,000.
+Salmonella caused about 1.2 million cases.
+Campylobacter and clostridium perfringens caused about 2.2 million cases.
 Other common culprits are staphylococcus aureus, E. coli and shigella.

 In most cases of infection, the patient feels miserable.
 They vomit, have diarrhea and suffer severe abdominal pain.